EBIBioStudies/biostudies-backend-services/client/bio-commandline/README.md

   The order of the list indicates the priority in which the sources will be used
 * **sm or --storageMode:** Submission storage mode.
 Determines where submission need to be saved FIRE/NFS
 * **aw or --await:** Indicates whether to wait for the submission processing
+* **sj or --splitJobs:** Indicates whether the submission should be processed in individual jobs per each stage

 **Notes:**